uemue/kindle-highlight-to-scrapbox/README.md

 ## Kindle Proxy

-Kindle Proxy is a proxy server that redirects to the Kindle app.
-Since Scrapbox does not allow `kindle://` links, you need to use Kindle Proxy to utilize the link.
+Kindle Proxy is a proxy server that redirects `https://...` URLs to `kindle://...` protocol, which opens the Kindle app.
+Since Scrapbox does not support `kindle://` links, you need to use Kindle Proxy to make use of these links.

-If you set Kindle Proxy URL to `kindleProxy` in `src/index.ts`, the bookmarklet will add a link to the specific location number within the Kindle app.
+By setting the Kindle Proxy URL to `kindleProxy` in `src/index.ts`, the bookmarklet will add a link to a specific location number within the Kindle app.

 Please note that this feature does not work on iOS, as the Kindle iOS app does not support it.